 Exploring plugins will keep you busy for most of the day.
 Take your time to explore plugins that may help you grow your business.

 When you come back, the next thing we’ll cover is WordPress themes.

 Thursday: Using WordPress Themes

 WordPress themes control the look of your website.
 Themes are pre-made templates that you can install and customize for your site.

 There are thousands of free and premium themes available for WordPress.
 You can download free themes from the WordPress Themes directory.
-For premium themes, you can go to theme shops like StudioPress, Elegant Themes, Themify, etc.

 Friday: Customizing WordPress

 Each website has different customization needs.
 Depending on what you want to do with your website, you will come across new questions.
-For example how to add a contact form, or create separate home page and new page for blog posts.

 You can also subscribe to WPBeginner’s YouTube Channel for free WordPress video tutorials.

 Hopefully, by the end of the week, you have been able to set up your website and familiarize yourself with how WordPress works.